-Welcome to The People, a new weekly series highlighting those who have emerged as central figures in the anti-racism and Black Lives Matter movements.
+Welcome to The People, our series highlighting those who have emerged as central figures in the anti-racism and Black Lives Matter movements.
 What began as a series of protests against police brutality following the death of George Floyd, a Black man killed by a white former Minneapolis police officer, has become a global racial reckoning.
 No industry or corner of culture has been untouched by this essential push for change—and there’s still so much more to do.
 In this series, we'll speak with those who are at the forefront of this shift, redefining what it means to be an activist, and the folks transforming their platforms to disseminate information and resources about the way forward.

 This week, we spoke to the New York City-based activist Raquel Willis, who has been on the front line for Black trans rights, far before the current Black Lives Matter movement began in May.
 Willis, who studied journalism and formerly held the position of executive editor at Out Magazine, now splits her time between writing, strategy, and activism work—she is the founder the organization Black Trans Circles and, as of three weeks ago, was named the director of communications for the Ms. Foundation for Women.